q Malkavian

 The Malkavian are a prominent clan.
 With their unique discipline beside the excellent disciplines, plus some really good vampires, they have led to many archetypes.
 Lutz Politics and Rachel Madness are two archetypes revolving around the powerful vampires Lutz von Hohenzollern and Rachel Brandywine respectively.
 On the other hand, Malkavian and their antitribu are also used into two strong weenie constructs: Dementation Bleed and Weenie AUS.
 The "classic" group 1 and new group 6 Malkavians provide solid bleed decks, Malk' 94 and Malk' 22.

 Group 1 Malkavian have the disciplines combination, making them the only vampires of the game with as clan disciplines.
-That got them into other archetypes, like the Mind Rape archetype, using Mind Rape to take control of opponents vampires.
+That got them into other archetypes, like the Mind Rape archetype, using Puppet Master to take control of opponents' vampires.
 Malkavian and their antitribu got instead of on group 2 to 5, an evolution right on tracks with the roleplaying game Vampire: the Masquerade.
 They got back on group 6 with the release of the fifth edition.

 Lutz von Hohenzollern